jpanaitoh/Grow-With-Google-Udacity-Android-Developer-Nanodegree-Build-It-Bigger/README.md

     }
 }
 ```
-So delete the above from the backend build.gradle file if you're running on an emulator (plus
+So comment out the above from the backend build.gradle file if you're running on an emulator (plus
 changing setRootUrl to the emulator localhost IP address 10.0.2.2), or change setRootUrl to
 your own system's IP address if you're using a physical device.